Visitors In Joshua Tree National Park Cutting Down Trees, Drawing Graffiti On Rocks During Shutdown

 — John Upton (@johnupton) January 10, 2019

-There does not appear to be any end in sight for the government shutdown, which is approaching its third week.
+There does not appear to be any end in sight for the government shutdown, which is in its third week.
 Donald Trump continues to demand funding for a border wall while Congressional Democrats have remained steadfast in their stance not to offer any funding.